1889-1964::The W. A. Jameson Coffee Company

 Victoria, British Columbia

-In February 1910, the CPR Steamship Empress of China arrived in Victoria from the Orient with a staggering 24,000 lbs of tea on board.
-That's one-quarter of the tea dumped into Boston's harbour in 1773.
+In February 1910, the CPR Steamship Empress of China arrived in Victoria from the Orient with a staggering 12 tons of tea on board (equal to nearly one-quarter of the tea dumped into Boston's harbour in 1773).
 It was the largest shipment of tea ever received in the capital city, and it was all for the W.A.
 Jameson Coffee Company.
-Teas from Ceylon and India, the best in the world, were carefully stacked along the southwest corner of Langley and Broughton Streets, waiting for Jameson's men to fit it all into the company's new warehouse.
-The large shipment presented a challenge as they had just unpacked 35,000 lbs of coffee from New York the previous week.
-They had moved into the Ames Holden building just a few months earlier, but the company had already outgrown its 6,500-square-foot space.
-Calling on the help of local architects, young William Alexander began designing and constructing his company's new building at 754 Broughton Street, which still stands today.
+Teas from Ceylon and India, the best in the world, were carefully stacked along the southwest corner of Langley and Broughton Streets, all waiting to be fit into the company's new warehouse, where Jameson's men had unpacked 18 tons of coffee from New York the previous week.
+The company had moved into the Ames Holden building just a few months earlier, but it had already outgrown its 6,500-square-foot space.
+With the help of local architects, young William Alexander began designing and constructing his company's new factory and warehouse.

 Photo Clip: Victoria Daily Times (1910)